Oakland Athletics relocation to Las Vegas: Background

-Haas increased spending on the Athletics, which made three consecutive trips to the World Series and the title in 1989 over the cross-bay San Francisco Giants in the notorious 1989 Loma Prieta earthquake-interrupted series.
+Haas dramatically increased spending on the Athletics, which made three consecutive trips to the World Series and the title in 1989 over the cross-bay San Francisco Giants in the notorious 1989 Loma Prieta earthquake-interrupted series.
 When the Raiders returned to Oakland in 1995, the Coliseum was renovated to increase its capacity for football with a structure known as Mount Davis, which made the facility less than ideal for baseball as the large section of seats above forced them to add tarpaulin and obscured the picturesque view of the hills of Oakland.
-After Haas died in 1995, the team was sold to Stephen Schott and Ken Hofmann.
-In 1999, Schott and Hoffman put the team up for sale and had an agreement to sell the team to an ownership group led by the Save Mart Supermarkets CEO Robert Piccinini and sports executive Andy Dolich, who planned to build a new ballpark in Oakland.
-MLB commissioner Bud Selig killed the deal by ordering the owners to table the vote.
+After Haas’ unexpected death in 1995, the team was sold to Stephen Schott and Ken Hofmann.
+In 1999, Schott and Hoffman put the team up for sale and had an agreement to sell the team to an ownership group led by the Save Mart Supermarkets CEO Robert Piccinini and sports executive Andy Dolich, who planned to build a new, more modern ballpark in Oakland.
+MLB commissioner Bud Selig thwarted the deal by ordering the owners to table the vote.

 In 2001, the Athletics began looking at Oakland sites for a new ballpark, starting in Uptown and the Estuary, but neither those nor another at 66th Avenue gained traction.
 In 2005, the Athletics were sold to Lew Wolff and John Fisher in what turned out to be a controversial move.
 Joe Lacob, who would become the owner of the Warriors in 2010, later revealed that he had an agreement with Schott and Hoffman to purchase the team, but Selig had blocked that sale so the team could be sold to Wolff, a college fraternity brother.
 After the sale, a plan for a ballpark in Fremont known as Cisco Field to replace the aging and outdated Coliseum was proposed and failed.
 Wolff and Fisher turned their attention to a possible move to San Jose with the same proposal, which was blocked by the Giants owners who had territorial rights to the city.
 Around this time, the Raiders announced their impending move to Las Vegas and the Warriors moved across the Bay again to the Chase Center in San Francisco, leaving the Athletics as Oakland's only major professional team.
 The Athletics renewed their attempts to get a new stadium solely in Oakland, with the Coliseum, Peralta's Laney College and Howard Terminal considered, but the lack of progress derailed these proposals.
 It was this lack of progress that led the franchise to pursue Las Vegas as their new home.